pearl-hub/kobol-extra/markdown/git.1.markdown

 `git push origin local_branch:remote_branch`

-The local branch will automatically push to and pull from remote/remote_branch:
+The local branch will automatically push to and pull from remote/remote\_branch:
 `git checkout --track remote/remote_branch`

-`git checkout -b local_branch remote/remote_branch`
+Similar approach can be done in this way:
+`git branch --set-upstream-to=origin/master master`

 ## deploying using git on server